 When Escondido Falls is flowing strong, it is flat out one of the finest waterfalls around Los Angeles.
+The waterfall has an easy-to-reach lower tier that is 50 feet tall and a hard-to-reach upper tier that’s 150-feet tall and stunning in optimum conditions.

 Take the dirt path to the left next to a sign that reads “Edward Albert Escondido Canyon Trail and Waterfall.”
 The trail descends through a field of fennel and mustard toward a thicket where a small creek flows.
 Cross it, and make a left turn headed upstream into Escondido Canyon.
 The trail widens and remains fairly level as it passes through forest and fields.
 In the spring, an abundance of wildflowers bloom along the trail.
 There are a few creek crossings along the way.
 When the water is high, they require a bit of fun rock hopping, but otherwise, they are easy to cross.